CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 This privacy policy is operated by H.R.
 Owen Plc (a multi-franchised motor retailing group) comprising its wholly owned subsidiary companies, particularly H.R.
 Owen Dealerships Limited, Jack Barclay Limited, Broughtons of Cheltenham Limited, Bodytechnics Limited and H.R.
 Owen Servicing and Repairs Ltd.

 If you purchase a new or used vehicle from us, we will also share your data with our subsidiary company (H.R.
 Owen Insurance Services Ltd), who will contact you at the time regarding road risk insurance.
-If you require body work repair on your vehicle, as the result of an accident, we will also share your data with our subsidiary company (H.R.
-Owen Bodytechnics) who may contact you regarding completing the required safety bodywork.
+If you require body work repair on your vehicle, we will also share your data with our body repair partner, Steer Automotive, to whom we provide client referrals for accident damage & bodywork (cosmetic and structural) for the brands we represent where they hold the approval status to repair those brands.

-We take your privacy very seriously and we ask that you read this privacy policy carefully as it contains important information on:
+We take your privacy very seriously and we ask that you read this privacy policy carefully as it contains important information on the personal information we collect about you; what we do with your personal data; and with whom your data might be shared.

 H.R.
 Owen and its wholly owned subsidiary companies (‘we’ or ‘us’) are a ‘data controller’ for the purposes of the relevant data protection legislation including the Data Protection Act 2018, the UK General Data Protection Regulations (UK GDPR) and any subsequent legislation as appropriate (i.e. we are responsible for, and control the processing of, your personal information).